The Upcoming MSA Crisis

 The Centers for Medicaid/Medicare (CMS) had delayed the upload of the claims data for months on end.
 I am under the impression they were also not ready for the task at hand.
 Handling that much data all at once equals crashed servers.
 It is the same as trying to access a very popular news article.
 The servers could never handle that much info.

 My main point here is the deadline for reporting Workers Compensation claims that fall under the guidelines (see my last post) must have been reported by 1/1/11.
 The fine for not reporting is $1,000 per incident.
 The CMS memo is in my next post.

-If one looks on the CMS MSA website, there is a complete website for the reporting requirements.
+If one looks at the CMS MSA website, there is a complete website for the reporting requirements.
 I used to be a computer systems engineer many years ago.
 One of the most arduous tasks was converting data for another party to use.
-The normal rejection rate for a first pass upload is approximately 10%.
+The normal rejection rate for a first-pass upload is approximately 10%.